Alzheimer’s Disease Stages

 Stage 5: This stage lasts 1.5 years and patients need lots of support.
 They will forget major events, their current address, and can no longer live independently.

 Stage 6: Memory is severely impaired to the point where patients will confuse family members, experience personality changes, and become paranoid.
-They will also need help with personal hygiene, dressing themself, and eating.
+They will also need help with personal hygiene, dressing themselves, and eating.

 Stage 7: Severe Alzheimer’s has set in and occurs in phases that may last a couple years.
 Speech will become limited to simple sentences and may decrease to only single recognizable words.
 Patients may be unable to sit up on their own or hold up their head.
 Patients essentially become infantile.